What Is a Defamatory Statement? Expert Insights from Mullen Law Firm

 In some states, some types of utterances are automatically declared defamatory.
 These types of statements often are called defamatory “per se.”
 Statements that claim the plaintiff has committed a major, notorious, or immoral crime, has an infectious or revolting condition, or is incompetent in his employment, trade, or profession are considered defamatory “per se.”
-Per se statements are automatically assumed to harm the plaintiff’s reputation without need for proof.
+Per see, statements are automatically assumed to harm the plaintiff’s reputation without the need for proof.

 The Basics Elements Of Defamation